Keefe, Bruyette & Woods: Initial Public Offering

 In 2005, KBW was the eighth largest trader of Nasdaq-100 financial stocks—greater than Goldman Sachs and Bear Stearns, despite having only 430 employees.
-For 2004 and 2005 the firm's investment bank was the No.1 ranked financial services M&A advisor and IPO manager globally, having advised on deals totalling $39 billion in 2005.
+For 2004 and 2005 the firm's investment bank was the No.1 ranked financial services M&A advisor and IPO manager globally, having advised on deals totaling $39 billion in 2005.
 The firm also ranked No.1 in five of their seven specialist research categories in a survey by Institutional Investor in December 2005.

-On the back of this success, KBW completed a $143 million initial public offering of stock, floating 6.8 million shares on 9 November 2006.
+In 2006, KBW completed a $143 million initial public offering.
+KBW shares closed 28% above the offering price on their first day of trading.
 The firm was traded on the NYSE under the ticker 'KBW'.
 The joint bookrunners for the initial public offering were Keefe, Bruyette & Woods, Inc. and Merrill Lynch.
 As of the end of 2010, KBW employees owned approximately one-third of the stock in the firm.

-Asian expansion

-Following the success of the firm's foray into Europe in 2004, KBW announced in May 2010 it would be opening offices in Hong Kong and Tokyo offering research, sales & trading, and capital markets advisory to institutional clients in the Asia-Pacific region.
-The new equity research business targeted an additional 91 Asian financial services companies, making KBW's global research platform of 600 companies in 33 countries the largest specialist financial services research franchise.